sagemathinc/sbir2015/description.md

 - **Initialization:** A problem author would write code, written in _any_ programming language, that initializes the problem state (this is like randomly populating a game world).
-The might run and output a string that can be parsed as JSON.
-For example, it could create a random 3x3 matrix with integer entries that can be easily reduced to echelon form (it could leverage sophisticated code in Sage for constructing example of such matrices!).
+They might run and output a string that can be parsed as JSON.
+For example, it could create a random
+$3\times 3$ matrix with integer entries that can be easily reduced to echelon form (it could leverage sophisticated code in Sage for constructing examples of such matrices!).
 The state will also include information about what the student has attempted so far, which would be initialized to empty.

 - **Render:** The author would create code (or a template) that, given the problem state